jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![From the Configure menu, Getting started is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image196.png "Configure menu")

-4.  in the portal, navigate to How-to Guides-> Collect data-> Configure applications-> Web Pages -> JavaScript.
+4. In the portal, navigate to How-to Guides-> Collect data-> Configure applications-> Web Pages -> JavaScript.

     ![Screenshot of the MONITOR AND DIAGNOSE CLIENT SIDE APPLICATION arrow.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image197.png "MONITOR AND DIAGNOSE CLIENT SIDE APPLICATION ")